tspannhw/ClouderaPublicCloudCDFWorkshop/Labs1and2.md

 Step 1:  Make sure there are 3 data hubs created and you have permissions to access.
 These are:   Flow Management, Operational Database and Streams Messaging.

+Step 1:  Set up a machine user for NiFi to use to login to Schema Registry, Kafka, HBase, ...
+You can create a group, many users or one user for all these different services.

-Step 1:  Set a workload password
+Step 1:  Set a workload password for each one and your own account.

 Step 1:  Synchronize users